-Abstract: I study how internal migration of inventors affects local and aggregate growth through technological diffusion across cities.
+Abstract: I study how the internal migration of inventors affects local and aggregate growth through technological diffusion across cities.
 I propose a quantitative spatial theory of growth and knowledge diffusion through internal migration.
-My model highlights two mechanisms in which productivity growth can be higher in one city than another: (1) agglomeration forces driven by city size and (2) knowledge inflows through internal migration.
-I estimate the model using data on U.S. cities and find that large cities have significantly benefited from better access to technology through migration inflows from other cities.
-This migration effect explains approximately 40% of the cross-sectional variation in local productivity changes.
+My model highlights two mechanisms by which productivity growth can be higher in one city than in another: (1) agglomeration forces and (2) knowledge inflows through internal migration.
+Using data on U.S. cities, I find that the effect of knowledge diffusion explains approximately 40 percent of the spatial variation in productivity changes.
+I quantify the dynamic effects of place-based policies and find that reducing migration costs toward a small number of cities can improve aggregate efficiency while reducing spatial disparities in productivity across cities.

-Place-Based Policies and the Spatial Distribution of Corporate Investment (joint with Cameron LaPoint)
+Place-Based Policies and the Spatial Distribution of Corporate Investment

+(joint with Cameron LaPoint)

-Homer Hoyt Institute Best Paper Award at AsRES-AREUEA Tokyo Conference
+Homer Hoyt Institute Best Paper Award at the Asian Real Estate Society (AsRES)- the American Real Estate and Urban Economics Association (AREUEA) Joint Conference 2022